Battle of Siddim: The battle

 Four kings' forces were pitched against five.
-The Northern forces overwhelmed the Southern kings of the Jordan plain, driving some of them into the asphalt or tar pits that littered the valley.
+Ryle notes that "The description of the battle itself has most unfortunately not been preserved: ... the narrative is so fragmentary, or condensed, that only the rout is recorded": the Northern forces overwhelmed the Southern kings of the Jordan plain, driving some of them into the asphalt or tar pits that littered the valley.